Dental Implants in ABQ

 Implant Supported Dentures

 Implant-supported dentures are a more natural alternative to traditional dentures for patients with sufficient jawbone density.
 For a partial denture, at least two dental implants are needed for support, while a full arch usually requires a minimum of four dental implants.
 These dentures can be fixed or removable (also known as “snap-on” dentures).
+Unlike traditional dentures, implant-supported dentures are not held in place by an adhesive but are instead anchored by dental implants, which means they shift less and cause less discomfort.

-Full Arch with Only Four Implants
+Full Arch With Only Four Implants

 For patients who are missing all teeth on an upper or lower arch, this procedure uses four implants as anchors to support a full arch of replacement teeth.

-Guided Implant Placement
+Guided Dental Implant Placement

 Using 3D imaging guided implant placement is possible.
 Guided implant placement allows us to create customized surgical guides that direct the exact depth, location, and angle for each dental implant being placed.
 This technology results in better patient outcomes because of improved accuracy, safety, and predictability.

-Learn More About the Benefits of Dental ImplantsFrequently Asked Questions About Dental Implants
+Frequently Asked Questions About Dental Implants

 Dental implants cost more than dentures and bridges because dentures and bridges only replace the visible portion of your missing teeth.
 Dental implants also address tooth loss below the gum line by replacing the root, which means there are more costs involved.
 Both types of restorations include the cost of prosthetic teeth, but with dental implants you’ll also need to pay for the implants themselves, the surgery to place them, additional imaging and surgical planning, and any preliminary procedures that are needed like extractions or bone grafting.